srsergiorodriguez/aventura/README.md

 At the moment, available transformations are: CAPITALIZE, and ALLCAPS.

 #### Setting new rules
 You can set new rules as your grammar develops.
-This is useful to fix rules that you want generate but you also want to use repeatedly in your text (i.e. A character in a story that reapears constantly).
+This is useful to fix rules that you want to generate but you also want to use repeatedly in your text (i.e. A character in a story that reapears constantly).
 New rules are created by defining a new name for the rule (enclosed in `$`) followed by a set of subrules, enclosed by angle brackets.
 Each subrule must be specified in key-value pairs, and must be separated by commas:

 ```
 let grammar = {